writetome51/batch-to-page-translator/README.md

 getBatchNumberContainingPage(pageNumber): number

 getCurrentPageNumberForPaginator(pageNumber): number
-    // We assume the Paginator doesn't know it's handling batches of a larger data set
+    // We assume the Paginator doesn't know it's handling batches of a larger data set,
-    // (that's why you're using this class —— it worries about that so Paginator doesnt have to),
     // so this function translates the passed pageNumber into a different number,
     // which it returns.
 This is the page number the Paginator needs to show.
     // Example:  say this.pagesPerBatch is 10.
 Say the user requests page 11.
 That page would be